 If the wake word is detected, the signal is then sent to the speech recognition software in the cloud, which takes the audio and converts it to text format.
 This essentially moves the process from a binary classification problem to a sequence-to-sequence problem.
 The output space here is huge as it looks at all the words in the English language, and the cloud is the only technology capable of scaling sufficiently.
 Typically, the entropy of what the user has entered is very high - it is not a yes or no dilemma, rather it is every possible question you could ask.
 Therefore, you also need the context or it will not work.
 This is further complicated by the number of people who use the Echo for music - many artists use different spellings for their names than there are words.

-To convert the audio into text, Alexa will extract 10-second windows of audio.
-It will then analyze characteristics of the user’s speech such as frequency and pitch to give you feature values.
+To convert the audio into text, Alexa will analyze characteristics of the user’s speech such as frequency and pitch to give you feature values.
 A decoder will determine what the most likely sequence of words is, given the input features and the model, which is split into two pieces.
 The first of these pieces is the prior, which gives you the most likely sequence based on a huge amount of existing text, without looking at the features, the other is the acoustic model, which is trained with deep learning by looking at pairings of audio and transcripts.
 These are combined and dynamic coding is applied, which has to happen in real time.

 This is when the Natural Language Understanding (NLU) kicks in and converts the text into a meaningful representation.
 This is still a classification task, but the output space is smaller.
 This is done using discreet to discreet mapping so typically you will start with rules and regular expression, but there are so many edge cases that you need to rely on statistical models.
 So, say you were to ask for the weather in Seattle, so the intent would get weather and would Seattle.
 There are problems with cross-domain intent classification.
 It is similar to Chinese whispers in some ways.
 For example, if someone said ‘play remind me’, this is very different to remind me to go play, but could be misinterpreted if this stage falls down and the Echo could produce the wrong result.
 Speech recognition errors like ‘play like a prayer BY Madonna’ could be heard as ‘play like a prayer BUY Madonna, which has obvious consequences.
 Out-of-domain utterances are also rejected if they are nonsensical at this stage, which again prevents the device mistakenly hearing commands from televisions and the like.

 The application layer would then fetch the weather and the dialog manager decides whether more information is needed to provide an accurate answer.
-The language generator essentially formulates the prompt for Alexa to speak, and text-to-speech technology provides the text from which Alexa needs to respond out loud.
-This relies on Natural Language Generation (NLG).
+The language generator essentially formulates the prompt for Alexa to speak, and Natural Language Generation (NLG) provides the text from which Alexa needs to respond out loud.
 Typically when you build a conversation agent you build a template which works until it has to scale up.
 Speech engines use concatenate synthesis, where audio is sliced into tiny units and the machine tries to find the optimal sequence of pieces to maximize the naturalness of the audio given the sequence of words.

 The Echo is nearly there, but researchers are working constantly to improve the speech recognition software, particularly around sensing the emotion in a person’s voice.
 Further improvements will see Alexa better able to hold a conversation - remembering what a person has said previously, and applying that knowledge to subsequent interactions, taking the Echo from highly effective to magical.